angmorteyfelix/alx-low_level_programming/README.md

-This is the project repository
+This is a readme for a repository